|Teaching method||Contact hours|

 Assumed knowledge on:

-Statistics and data analysis as applied to omics data, as treated in BIF-51306 Data Analysis and Visualization or SSB-30306 Molecular Systems Biology and in MAT-32806 Statistics for Data Scientists.
+Statistics and data analysis as applied to omics data, as treated in BIF-51306 Data Analysis and Visualization or SSB-30306 Molecular Systems Biology and in MAT-XXXXX Statistics for Data Science.

 After successful completion of this course students are expected to be able to: